Mature Masculine

 He dismissed the sacred, but the longing didn't disappear.
 It went underground.

 Now he fills the void with achievement, status, possessions, control.
-He collects accomplishments like a man trying to fill a bathtub with no drain plug.
+He collects accomplishments like a man filling a bathtub with no drain plug.
 Nothing stays.
 Nothing satisfies.
 The hunger returns before the meal is finished.

 The hole is god-shaped.
 It was made for mystery, surrender, connection to something greater.
-He keeps trying to fill it with things that fit his worldview—and wonders why nothing works.
+He keeps trying to fill it with things that fit his worldview.
+Nothing works.
+In his contempt for anything he deems irrational he denies himself life-affirming rituals, the surprise of synchronicity and sweet surrender into what is bigger than us.

 Gifts of the Infidel